tacaswell/tacaswell.github.io/content/no-magic.md

 > "Any sufficiently advanced technology is indistinguishable from magic."
 >
-> Author C Clark
+> Arthur C Clark

-In the context of this well known Author C Clark quote, it is common to various aspects of software called "magic".
+In the context of this well known Arthur C Clark quote, it is common to various aspects of software called "magic".
 Slack has a sign-in workflow that they call ["magic link"](https://www.waveguide.io/examples/entry/passwordless-login/)) and I will colloquially refer to command line methods as